 They basically punished you for not buying their expensive Schick 33 sensors.
 And this is how you can get trapped into Eaglesoft/Patterson’s “closed" platform imaging software system!

 Patterson calls their software an open platform because it allows image capturing via a TWAIN source.
 This technically means that it allows other devices like sensors from manufacturers other than ones Patterson sells.
-It makes the workflow so cumbersome that no one takes additional time
+It makes the workflow so cumbersome that no one takes additional time to acquire x-rays from another sensor than Schick.

 With a traditional TWAIN mounted into the Eaglesoft/Patterson, the imaging software added many more steps to capture an FMX 18.
-Not
+Not surprisingly practices find this excessive.

 Not only more time consuming and complicated for you as the practitioner, but it makes it longer and more uncomfortable for your patients.